 2. KEY DEFINITIONS

-'Data' falling under the DPA 1998 is defined as information which is:
+'Data' falling under Data Protection Legislation is defined as information which:

-Further guidance on the factors to be considered in determining whether information is personal data is available in the UK Information Commissioner's Guidance on Personal Data on the Data Protection General Documents page.
+Further guidance on the factors to be considered in determining whether information is personal data is available in the UK Information Commissioner's Guidance on Personal Data.

-Personal data relating to racial or ethnic origin, political opinions, religious beliefs, membership of trade union organisations, physical or mental health, sexual life, offences or alleged offences.
+Personal data relating to racial or ethnic origin, political opinions, religious beliefs, membership of trade union organisations, physical or mental health, sexual life, sexual orientation, genetic and biometric data.

 - Data Controller in Common: Data Controllers who share personal data on Data Subjects for different purposes are referred to as 'Data Controllers in Common'.
 Each Data Controller remains individually responsible for the processing they have carried out on the personal data.

-- Joint Data Controller: Data Controllers who share personal data on Data Subjects for the same purpose, and who would be jointly liable for any breach under the DPA 1998, are referred to as 'Joint Data Controllers'.
+- Joint Data Controller: Data Controllers who share personal data on Data Subjects for the same purpose, and who would be jointly liable for any breach under Data Protection Legislation, are referred to as 'Joint Data Controllers'.